-October 7-13, 2018 is National Fire Prevention Week – a time to raise awareness and educate around fire prevention.
+The week including October 9th is National Fire Prevention Week – a time to raise awareness and educate around fire prevention.
 National Fire Prevention Week dates back to the Chicago Fire of 1871, which started on October 8 and killed over 250 people and destroyed more than 17,400 structures.
 The National Fire Protection Association has sponsored this week since 1922 and has used their resources to educate the community on prevention, evacuation and additional safety measures.

 The threat of fire is present in any workplace and is often underestimated until a significant event occurs.
 One important measure is protecting the workplace from fire damage is proper maintenance of fire extinguishers.
 Through monthly inspections, you can: